 - Once open, click on “Create archive.”
 There you can select which Google products you want the information saved from.

 - You can then choose the file type of the archive and where you want to save it.
 You can also opt to get a download link via email, or save it to cloud services like Drive, OneDrive or Dropbox.

 - Depending on how much information is being archived, the entire process could take a while.

-Also, remember that you might have your Gmail address associated with other services as well, such as bank accounts, and other websites, so make sure that you keep a track of these accounts and update the information accordingly, before deleting your Google account.
+Also, remember that you might have your Gmail address associated with other services as well, such as bank accounts, and other websites, so make sure that you keep a track of these accounts and update the information accordingly, before deleting Gmail account info.

 Deleting Gmail account — it’s not hard

 - Go to your Google account settings, and under the “Account Preferences” option, click on “Delete your account or services.”
 Then tap on “Delete Google account and data.”

 - You will see an option to backup your data here as well, followed by a comprehensive list of all the content you will be losing access to when you delete your Google account.

 - At the end of the page, there are two acknowledgements you will have to accept before you can tap on the “Delete Account” button to permanently delete your Google account.

 - Instead of deleting your entire Google account, you also have the option to remove access from specific services.
 In the first step, instead of tapping on “Delete Google accounts and data,” click on “Delete products.”